Workers’ Compensation – What to Expect

 Obtaining workers’ compensation benefits can be a confusing and time-consuming process if you attempt to tackle it on your own.
 With more than 150 years of combined legal experience and appearances at more than 2,000 workers’ comp hearings a year, the lawyers of Nager, Romaine & Schneiberg Co., L.P.A.
 (NRS) have the expertise and skill to guide you.
 NRS keeps the doors of communication open at each step of the process and helps you understand your options.

-Cleveland workers’ comp process
+Ohio workers’ comp process

 You should start the workers’ comp process immediately after a workplace accident or when you discover you have an occupational disease.
-To begin the claims process, complete the following steps with the help of a workers’ comp lawyer in Cleveland:
+To begin the claims process, complete the following steps with the help of a workers’ comp lawyer

 - Notify your employer about your accident and injuries or occupational disease.